 The Psychological Services Office of the University provides testing and counseling service to members of the community at a nominal fee.
 Testing includes tests on intelligence, personality, achievements, aptitudes, interests, and sensori-motor capacities.
 Psychotherapeutic counseling includes vocational guidance, child guidance, and personal, social, emotional, and marital counseling.
-Students may take advantage of the testing and counseling offered by making application to the Dean of Student's Office.
+Students may take advantage of the testing and counseling offered by making application to the Student Personnel Office.